Joseph L. Mankiewicz: 1953–1960: Return to MGM; Figaro, Inc.

 In December 1951, Mankiewicz signed a three-picture contract with MGM's Dore Schary, with a stipulation he be allowed to produce theatrical stage productions.
-By 1952, Mankiewicz had three projects he was contemplating—an adaptation of Carl Jonas's novel Jefferson Selleck about a midwestern businessman experiencing a midlife crisis with Spencer Tracy; The Barefoot Contessa, and a new stage production of La bohème at the Metropolitan Opera.
+By 1952, Mankiewicz had three projects he was contemplating—an adaptation of Carl Jonas' novel Jefferson Selleck about a Midwestern businessman experiencing a midlife crisis with Spencer Tracy; The Barefoot Contessa, and a new stage production of La bohème at the Metropolitan Opera in New York City.
 During this time, MGM producer John Houseman approached Mankiewicz about directing a film adaptation of Julius Caesar.
 He reflected, "Joe was one of the first people I thought of.
 He is so literate and such a good dialogue writer, I knew he'd be interested."

 Casting for the central roles involved several American and British actors, including James Mason as Brutus, John Gielgud as Cassius, and Louis Calhern as Caesar.
 Marlon Brando's casting as Marc Antony was met with skepticism, so much that Time magazine jokingly wondered if Brando would be "muttering and grumbling his lines in a Polish accent, sound reading the funeral oration?"
 Against the studio's objections, Houseman chose to photograph in black and white so it would mirror newsreels of Benito Mussolini.
 Principal photography continued until late October 1952, with the production sets repurposed from Quo Vadis (1951).

-Released during the summer of 1953, Julius Caesar opened to positive reviews from film critics.
+Released during the summer of 1953, Julius Caesar received positive reviews from film critics.
 Bosley Crowther of The New York Times wrote the film was "a production that pulls the full potential of point and passion from this classic of the stage", and Brando's reciting of Mark Antony's speech was described as a "brilliant, electrifying splurge of bitter and passionate invective".
 While directing rehearsals for La bohème, disagreements over Jefferson Selleck led to a lapse in Mankiewicz's MGM contract.

-In 1951, Mankiewicz relocated his family to New York and within two years, he established his independent production company Figaro, Inc. Its namesake was taken from the barber in Mozart's opera The Marriage of Figaro.
+In 1951, Mankiewicz relocated his family to New York.
+Within two years, he established his independent production company Figaro, Inc. Its namesake was taken from the barber in Mozart's opera The Marriage of Figaro.
 In Mankiewicz's words, Figaro did "a little bit of everything."
-In June 1956, the NBC television network acquired a 50 percent ownership stake with the right of first refusal to any proposed film project.
-United Artists was inked as the distributor, and Mankiewicz proceeded with his two-picture deal with The Barefoot Contessa (1954), which he had been originally written to be a novel.
+In June 1956, NBC acquired a 50 percent stake with the right of first refusal to any proposed film project.
+United Artists was inked as the distributor, and Mankiewicz proceeded with his two-picture deal with The Barefoot Contessa, which he had been originally written to be a novel.